Smithsonite

 Natural smithsonite for sale in our gem shop

-We make custom made smithsonite jewelry as engagement rings, necklaces, stud earrings, bracelets, pendants… Please contact us for a quote.
+We make custom-made smithsonite jewelry, including engagement rings, necklaces, stud earrings, bracelets, and pendants.
+If you’re looking for a unique creation featuring a pink smithsonite crystal stone, please contact us for a quote.